Sequential Blocked Matching

 \section{Introduction}

 In recent years, machine learning algorithms have been extremely successful in various domains, from playing games to screening cancer.
 However, despite such success, most learning algorithms cannot be deployed directly in practice to make decisions under uncertainty.
 The main reason is that most real-world applications involve multiple agents, and learning algorithms are often constrained due to the unavailability of resources.
-In this paper, we consider the problem of repeated matching with blocking constraints, a scenario where multiple agents simultaneously learn their preferences with repeated blocking or unavailability of resources.
+Motivated by such constraints in multi-agent systems, we consider the problem of repeated matching with blocking constraints, a scenario where multiple agents simultaneously learn their preferences with repeated blocking or unavailability of resources.

-In particular, we are interested in the repeated \emph{one-sided matching} problem where strategic agents report only their ordinal preferences based on their expected rewards over a set of alternatives.
-The agents are matched to the alternatives given their reported preferences each time period or round.
+In particular, we are interested in the repeated \emph{one-sided matching} problem where strategic agents report their ordinal preferences based on their expected rewards over a set of alternatives, or \emph{services}.
+The agents are matched to the services given their reported preferences each time period or round.
 It is well-known that one-sided matching can be used to model various real-world situations such as matching patients to kidneys across health institutions \cite{Durlauf:2008uq,Roth:2004ue}, assigning students to rooms in residential halls \cite{Durlauf:2008uq}, allocating workers to tasks in crowdsourcing \cite{Difallah:2013uo,Aldhahri:2015vb}, and recommending users to activities in recommender systems \cite{Satzger:2006tp,Ansari:2000uv,Isinkaye:2015vv}.

-In many of these situations, there are two main obstacles.
-First, for a setting with reusable alternatives or \emph{services}, a major caveat is that an agent-alternative match within a round can result in \emph{blocking} of some services in which the services may not be available until a later time.
+In many of these situations, there are several obstacles.
+First, for a setting with reusable services, a major caveat is that an agent-alternative match within a round can result in \emph{blocking} of some services in which the services may not be available until a later time.
 For example, a recommended activity (e.g., a special promotion offer from a restaurant) that is matched to (or used by) a user may not be available to all users again until a later time.
 Or, in cloud computing, where tasks are matched to resources (e.g. GPUs), once a task is assigned to a resource, that resource is blocked for a certain number of rounds.